Fad diet: 20th century

-Bernarr Macfadden was another major figure of dieting in the 1950s, taking the legacy of Graham.
-He grew in a difficult environment.
-At age 11, both of his parents were deceased, his father from alcoholism, his mother from tuberculosis, and suffered from several illnesses himself.
-He later went on to live in a farm, which fortified his health, and studied human physiology, diet, and nutrition.
-Due to his history, and largely influenced by Graham, he became convinced that all health issues were due to nutrition.
-He advocated a similar diet, and regular fasting in addition.
+Bernarr Macfadden was another major figure of dieting in the 20th century, taking the legacy of Graham.
+Macfadden relentlessly promoted a dieting philosophy named "physical culture", the idea that nearly all diseases were caused by toxins in the blood from poor diet and lack of exercise, and that nearly all diseases could be cured through fasting, eating the correct foods, and physical exercise.
+Macfadden was one of the most effective promoter of diets in history, as he is believed by historians to be largely at the root of 20th- and 21st-century health and fitness practices in America.
+He became convinced that all health issues were due to nutrition.
+He advocated a diet similar to that avocated by Graham, plus regular fasting.
 His demise happened as a consequence of his extreme devotion to his own ideas: since he was convinced fasting could cure any ailment, he tried to treat a urinary tract blockage he developed in 1955 by fasting, which only caused emaciation which no doctor could undo.

 Other notable food faddists of this era include Paul Bragg, Adelle Davis, and J. I. Rodale.

 In 1961, Jean Nidetch founded the Weight Watchers.
 In 1970, the "sleeping beauty diet", using sedative pills to avoid eating, became popular.
 Slim Fast appeared in 1977, claimed as a "super diet" by having shakes for breakfast and lunch.
 In 1985, Fit for Life promotes a diet forbidding complex carbohydrates and proteins in the same meal.
 In 1992, 1995, and 2003, the Atkins diet, Zone diet and South Beach Diets appear successively.
 The Atkins diet has been described as "one of the most popular fad diets in the United States".

 In 1997, the American Heart Association (AHA) "declares war on fad diets [...] to inform the public of misleading weight loss claims".

 21st century

-During the early 2000s, the Paleolithic diet was popularized by Loren Cordain and has attracted a largely internet-based following on forums and social media.
+During the early 2000s, the Paleolithic diet was popularized by Loren Cordain and has attracted a largely internet-based following on forums and social media, in part a tradition of venerating 'primitive' diets and ways of life.
 This modern fad diet consists of foods thought to mirror those eaten during the Paleolithic era.

 The very dangerous cotton ball diet surfaced in 2013, prompting dieters to eat up to five cotton balls at a time to lower hunger, leading to intestinal occlusion and potentially death.
 Aseem Malhotra has promoted a low-carbohydrate fad diet known as the Pioppi diet.
 It was named by the British Dietetic Association as one of the "top 5 worst celeb diets to avoid in 2018".

 A recent fad diet promoted on social media platforms is the carnivore diet that involves eating only animal products.
 There is no clinical evidence that the carnivore diet provides any health benefits.
 Other recent fad diets include the lectin-free diet that has been promoted by Steven Gundry and the pegan diet of Mark Hyman.